earthlab/earthpy/CONTRIBUTING.rst

 Zenodo DOI
 ----------
-Once you have created a tagged version of EarthPy, you are ready to create a final release.
-To do this, go to the EarthPy repo on github.
+Once you have created a tagged version of Matplotcheck, you are ready to create a final release.
+To do this, go to the Matplotcheck repo on github.
 And click on the releases tab.
 Create a new release using the tagged version that you just pushed to GitHub using bumpversion.
 Once that release is created, a new DOI will be issued on zenodo.